blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/001-dingo-node-setup.md

 **We need the Shelley Genesis JSON file to run some of our CLI commands.**

-For this example, we will use the following directory structure `$DINGO_HOME/config/`.
+For this example, we will use the following directory structure: `$DINGO_HOME/config/`.
 The following command will create the directory and move into that directory:
 ```
 mkdir -p "$DINGO_HOME/config" && cd "$DINGO_HOME/config"
 ```